 83 percent of executives say their strategy is not understood internally very well.
 While we are mainly concerned with the fact that our brand is attractive to the outside and we want to attract the audience with the right stories, internal communication in the sense of storytelling is often neglected.

-But independent of the contact with customers, managers and leaders have the goal that they should be heard, believed and trusted, and that ultimately words lead to actions.
+So what makes experienced leadership and a good leader?
+This question is often not answered sustainably in the day-to-day business of many companies.
+But independently from the contact with customers, managers and leaders have the goal that they should be heard, believed and trusted, and that ultimately words lead to actions.
 All the storytelling tools that lead customer communication to success also help companies to grow internally at the same time.
-Leaders who want to empower and motivate their employees must become storytellers.
+Leaders who want to successfully empower and motivate their employees must become storytellers.